-Alfa Capital Holdings (Cyprus) Limited builds its client relations on the principles of good faith, full disclosure of all necessary information and the fulfilment of client instructions exclusively in the interests of the client.
-Our employees put the interest of the client above their own to avoid any breaches of rules and the lawful interests of the Company's clients.
-We conduct transactions in the interests of the client strictly within the powers determined by the relevant agreement with the client.
-Employees of the Company possessing information on the content of a client’s instructions are prohibited from conducting transactions in the interests of other client or in their own interests by advancing client instructions.
+Alfa Capital Markets Ltd builds its customer relations on the principles of good faith, full disclosure of all necessary information and the fulfilment of customers’ instructions exclusively in the interests of the customer.
+Our employees put the interest of the customer above their own to avoid any breaches of rules and the lawful interests of the Company's customers.
+We conduct transactions in the interests of the customers strictly within the powers determined by the relevant agreement with them.
+Employees of the Company possessing information on the content of a customer’s instructions are prohibited from conducting transactions in the interests of other customers or in their own interests by advancing customer instructions.

-We execute our client’s transactions with requisite professionalism, aiming to achieve for them the best possible results.
-We disclose information to the client on possible changes to the conditions of a transaction, in connection with changes in security market trends and we use all of our efforts to minimise the risks and to achieve the best possible price for the client.
+We execute our customer’s transactions with requisite professionalism, aiming to achieve for them the best possible results.
+We disclose information to the customer on possible changes to the conditions of a transaction, in connection with changes in security market trends and we use all of our efforts to minimise the risks and to achieve the best possible consideration for the customer.

-Client orders are confidential and stored carefully.
-Employees who receive confidential information do not take unfair advantage of it and do not disclose information about operations, accounts and deposits of the clients, except in cases where the disclosure of certain information is required by particular legislation.
+Customers orders are confidential and stored carefully.
+Employees who receive confidential information do not take unfair advantage of it and do not disclose information about operations, accounts and deposits of the customers, except in cases where the disclosure of certain information is required by particular legislation.

 Compliance with requirements of Directive DI 144-2014-14 of the Cyprus Securities and Exchange Commission for the Prudential Supervision of Investment Firms (the "Directive"), as amended and ratified from time to time.

-(2) Number of employees: the number of employees has been calculated as those employed on a full-time basis by the Company as at 31 December 2016.
+(2) Number of employees: the number of employees has been calculated as the number who were employed on a full time basis by the Company as at 31 December 2020.

-(3) Tax on profit before tax: includes corporation tax and origination and reversal of temporary differences.
+(3) Tax on profit: includes corporation tax and origination and reversal of temporary differences.